Accelerated-Cloud-Storage/ACSSetup/examples/python/README.md

 ### S3 Examples (boto3)

-These examples demonstrate basic S3-compatible operations against your object storage.
+These examples demonstrate S3-compatible operations using boto3, the AWS SDK for Python.
+They showcase essential S3 operations including bucket management, object CRUD operations, copying, and multipart uploads with proper error handling and resource cleanup.

 ### Prerequisites